 Mr. Dodge is Senior Advisor at Bennett Jones LLP one of Canada's leading law firms.
-He also serves on the board of the Canadian Institute for Advanced Research, and Chairs the National Council of the C.D.
-Howe Institute.
+He also

 Christopher Donnelly

 Vice President and Counsel, Regulatory

 & Public Affairs, Manulife Financial

 Chris Donnelly coordinates industry, regulatory and government relations for Manulife in Canada.
 Manulife has a diverse range of business in Canada including banking, insurance, investments, pensions and the delivery of supplemental health benefits.
 Chris works to manage Manulife's response to regulatory and public policy issues across these businesses.
 He also is part of the global government and regulatory affairs team that supports Manulife's international operations.